 - Vehicle

-- Set up a tent or another shelter
+- Pitch a tent or another form of shelter

 - Plan to stay in the location overnight